purduerov/X12-Super/Readme.md

 To get the latest version of each submodule, run:
 	`git submodule foreach [--recursive] git pull`

-To set up a new submodule, clone the repo with
+To set up a new submodule
-	`git clone link.copied.from.github`
-	then do
-	`git submodule add X12-Boardname`
+	`git submodule add link.copied.from.github`